dciborow/github-account-switcher/README.md

 [README template](https://aka.ms/StartRight/README-Template) used in this repository is requested as an issue.

 <!-- version: 2023-04-07 [Do not delete this line, it is used for analytics that drive template improvements] -->

+## Chrome Extension

+### Manual Installation

+1. Clone the repository to your local machine.
+2. Open Chrome and navigate to `chrome://extensions/`.
+3. Enable "Developer mode" by toggling the switch in the top right corner.
+4. Click on the "Load unpacked" button and select the `extension` directory from the cloned repository.

+### Testing

+1. Open GitHub and navigate to a repository where you have multiple accounts.
+2. The extension should automatically switch to the correct account if the current account does not have access.
+3. If the extension does not work as expected, check the console for any error messages and ensure that the `background.js` and `content.js` files are correctly loaded.